-At Bendrigg we take your personal information, security and communication preferences seriously.
-We aim to be clear when we collect your data and not do anything you wouldn’t reasonably expect.
+At Bendrigg we take personal information, security and communication preferences seriously.
+We aim to be clear when we collect personal data and to not do anything that people wouldn’t reasonably expect.

 Developing a better understanding of our visitors and supporters through their personal data allows us to make better decisions, fundraise and market more efficiently and, ultimately, helps us to achieve our charitable objective.
 We have made improvements to this policy to make it more understandable to our visitors and supporters.

 - When people give it to us DIRECTLY

 - When people give it to us INDIRECTLY: e.g. group leaders who have received information from parents or carers of the participants

 - When people give permission to OTHER ORGANISATIONS to share or it is available publicly